paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 (4) to distribute or to aid in the distribution by any organization of legally obscene materials to minors on school grounds;

-(5) to provide sex education or HIV-prevention education in schools unless that instruction is age appropriate and includes the health benefits of abstinence; or
+(5) to provide sex education or HIV-prevention education in schools unless that instruction is age appropriate and includes the health benefits of abstinence;

-(6) to operate a program of contraceptive distribution in schools.
+(6) to operate a program of contraceptive distribution in schools; or

+(7) for the provision to any person of a dangerous weapon, as defined in [section 930(g)(2) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section930/g/2&num=0&edition=prelim), or training in the use of a dangerous weapon.

 ### Statutory Notes